Management Groups

 Creating a draft Management Group using Management Group safeguarding

-To see the impact of adding or editing Management Group rules:
+To see the impact of adding or editing Management Group rules, follow these steps:

-1. Make your changes to a Management Group, this enables the Simulate Changes button.
+1. Make your changes to a Management Group.
+This will enable the Simulate Changes button.

-2. Clicking Simulate changes creates a new draft Management Group.
-Once a draft simulation is in progress you cannot make any revisions to it.
+2. Click Simulate changes to create a new draft Management Group.
+Once a draft simulation is in progress, you cannot make any revisions to it.

 • Only the user who created a draft or a Full Administrator can discard a draft.